Houattou/cpp_module08/README.md

 The STL offers benefits such as enhanced code reusability, improved performance, and increased code maintainability.
 By utilizing the STL, developers can leverage pre-defined, efficient implementations of data structures and algorithms, reducing the need to write custom solutions for common tasks.

 In summary, the STL is a crucial component of C++ programming, providing a rich set of tools for data manipulation and algorithmic processing.
 Understanding the usage of STL containers, iterators, and algorithms is essential for proficient C++ programming and can significantly streamline development efforts while promoting code efficiency and flexibility.

+## Span and Spanned Spans: Understanding Encapsulation and Exception Handling in C++

+The "Span" exercise provides insight into crucial object-oriented programming concepts in C++ such as encapsulation and exception handling.
+Utilizing the "Span" class, the exercise demonstrates the implementation of a container with specified size restrictions and the effective handling of exceptional conditions.

+#### Key Concepts Learned:

+### 1. Encapsulation
+The "Span" class encapsulates the behavior and data related to a container with a specified size.
+Encapsulation allows the internal representation of the "Span" class to be hidden from the outside view, enabling the separation of concerns and promoting a more modular and maintainable codebase.

+### 2. Custom Exceptions
+The exercise introduces the use of custom exceptions, such as the "Span::OutOfSize" exception, to handle exceptional conditions within the "Span" class.
+This implementation demonstrates the importance of accurately signaling and managing unexpected events during program execution.

+### 3. Adding Numbers and Constraints
+The "addNumber" method controls the addition of numbers to the container, ensuring that the size constraint is not exceeded.
+This exemplifies the enforcement of business rules within the class and the prevention of unexpected behavior due to exceeding specified limits.

+### 4. Calculating Spans
+The "shortestSpan" and "longestSpan" methods calculate the shortest and longest spans within the container.
+These operations highlight the effective use of algorithmic computations within the context of the "Span" class, enhancing the understanding of data processing and manipulation in C++.

+### Conclusion
+Through the "Span" exercise, participants gain practical experience in encapsulating data and behavior within a class and effectively managing exceptional conditions using custom exceptions.
+This exercise forms a solid foundation for understanding critical object-oriented programming concepts and their application in real-world scenarios, thereby reinforcing proficiency in C++ development.